 Phlebotomy Technicians are critical team members at hospitals, diagnostic laboratories and blood donor centers.
 As advancements in medical technology rise, it’s an especially exciting time to begin a career in this thriving field.
 Earning your Phlebotomy Technician Certification (CPT) certification from NHA can give employers confidence in your skills and abilities.
 Set yourself up for success and reach your career goals in the rewarding healthcare industry.
 Students will perform a minimum of 30 venipunctures and ten capillary sticks.

-Class begins November 2nd and be held on Tuesdays from 9 am – 2 pm.
+Class begins February 15th and will be held on Wednesdays from 9 am – 2 pm.

 Tuition, Fees and Program Requirements